Dr. Robert R. Herrick

 Impact craters occur throughout the solar system; for most solid bodies cratering is the dominant geologic process.
 Many aspects of the mechanics of the crateringprocess are poorly understood, in part because a large impact on a solid body has never been observed.
 One of my research areas is to compare and contrast impact craters on the various planets and moons, essentially using them to study the effects of different surface gravities, target properties, and the presence or absence of an atmosphere.
 I also have an interest in impact structures on Earth.
 These structures provide unique insights about the cratering process that cannot be gained by observing planetary craters from orbit.
 I enjoy opportunities to see these structures in person and on a few occasions have conducted geologic and geophysical field studies of them.

 I strongly feel that every scientist should spend some effort communicating their work to the general public and working to improve general science literacy (the citizenry does pay our salaries, after all).
 I personally find outreach to be a challenging and rewarding task.
-Over the years I was very involved in the planning and development of LPI's outreach program, and I was manager of the E/PO department for a year.
+Over the years I was heavily involved in the planning and development of LPI's outreach program, and I was manager of the E/PO department for a year.
 I have guest-lectured about the planets to a wide variety of groups and age ranges, and sometimes the youngest people ask the most insightful questions.
+I oversaw a number of major outreach efforts during my time at the Geophysical Institute, including development of a statewide traveling digital portable planetarium program and live broadcasting of the launches at Poker Flat Research Range.

-I have also taught courses on the solar system as adjunct faculty at University of Houston - Clear Lake, Universidad Nacional Autonoma de Mexico (UNAM), and Rice.
-Materials from the sophomore-level course on the solar system that I taught at Rice can be found here.
+I have taught courses on the solar system at the graduate and undergraduate level at UAF and as adjunct faculty at University of Houston - Clear Lake, Universidad Nacional Autonoma de Mexico (UNAM), and Rice.
+I once got to be one of the instructors for a 2-week course on impact cratering in Finland.

 Family